XpiritBV/mini-hacks/Deploy-ARM-Template-with-Powershell/Readme.md

-# Infrastructure as Code - Deploy ARM Template with Powershell #
+# Deploy ARM Template with Powershell #

 ## Challenge ##
 In Azure Resource Manager the easiest way to deploy and maintain infrastructure it by using ARM Templates.
 This minihack will get you started deploying your first ARM Template to Azure RM.